harshagv/pythonWorks/YAMLOperationsUsingRegex/README.md

 3. Display the updated YAMl file contents which was replaced by regex subsititution

-4. Display the new pattern matching regex for used for substituting from YAML file content
+4. Display the new pattern matching regex used for substituting from YAML file content

 ### Running the Code: